IFPDA Print Fair: @ Park Avenue Armory, NYC

 The technique quickly became integral to the experimental ethos of Atelier 17.
 Our presentation will feature exceptional examples by key practitioners, including Stanley William Hayter’s Witches’ Sabbath, Krishna Reddy’s The Great Clown and Demonstrators, works by Helen Phillips, an early abstract etching by Kaiko Moti, and prints by Gail Singer, Shirley Wales, Shirley Witebsky, Judith Blum, and Takesada Matsutani.
 Together, these works demonstrate the technical ambition and aesthetic range that defined the method’s early decades.

-Krishna Reddy later introduced viscosity printing to the Bob Blackburn Printmaking Workshop in New York, where the method was embraced and expanded by Blackburn and fellow artists including Romare Bearden, Norman Lewis, Joyce Wellman, and Vivian Browne.
+Krishna Reddy later introduced viscosity printing to the Robert Blackburn Printmaking Workshop in New York, where the method was embraced and expanded by Blackburn and fellow artists including Romare Bearden, Norman Lewis, Joyce Wellman, and Vivian Browne.
 Highlights include Bearden’s The Train and Blackburn’s Organic Thing.

 Viscosity printing remains a vital and evolving process in contemporary printmaking studios.
 Our booth will include a constructed viscosity work by Anders Bergstrom and figurative works by Adrian Armstrong, illustrating the technique’s ongoing relevance and expressive potential.
 We are delighted to present a comprehensive look at the origins and development of this high-risk technique that unites three seminal print workshops.
 Rich color rules and our extensive collection of superb examples reward careful looking.

-Complementing this focused presentation is a diverse selection of significant contemporary prints and works on paper by Norman Ackroyd, Steven Ford, Nona Hershey, Susan Rothenberg, Dexter Davis, Betye Saar, Emily Mason, Walter Williams, and Dindga McCannon.
-We will also present important WPA-era and pre–World War II prints and drawings by Benton Spruance, Grant Wood’s Sultry Night, Dox Thrash, Harriet Berger-Nurkse, along with Seymour Fogel’s Air Raid.
+Complementing this focused presentation is a diverse selection of significant Contemporary prints and works on paper by Norman Ackroyd, Steven Ford, Nona Hershey, Susan Rothenberg, Dexter Davis, Betye Saar, Emily Mason, Walter Williams, Shelley Thorstensen, and Dindga McCannon.